top of page

 Programs

-• Living, breathing garden classrooms are relatively easy to start, but can be a challenge to sustain over time in ways that support teachers and bolster student learning.
+Our programs aim to provide schools and school gardens with the resources and planning to grow and thrive.
+Garden classrooms are relatively easy to start, but can be a challenge to sustain over time in ways that support teachers and bolster student learning.
+Walla Walla Valley Farm to School provides coordinated leadership and resources for school community involvement to maximize meaningful use of the garden classroom.

-As visually described in the Community Flower Garden graphic created by Julie Christian, WWVF2S partners with schools to provide:
+As visually described in the Community Flower Garden graphic created by Julie Christian, WWVF2S partners with schools to provide the following programs:

 • Gardening supplies (seeds, starts, compost and mulch) as available.